 Career fairs are the best events to learn about several opportunities and businesses in a short amount of time.
 Our events bring in employers from many local and national companies seeking to hire CU Boulder students in a variety of different roles.
 Here are a few quick tips to help you before, during and after a career fair.

 5 Quick Tips to Prepare for a Career Fair

-- Practice introducing yourself and letting employers know what you’re looking for.
+Practice introducing yourself and letting employers know what you’re looking for.
 Start by stating your name, year in school, major or area of interest and talk about some relevant skills or experiences.
-Ask questions to start the conversation with the employer.

 Think of some questions to ask to help start a conversation with an employer.

 - If you’re using a virtual program to connect with the employer, like Zoom or Skype, test it before your scheduled time.
 Additionally, be mindful of your background if you have a video chat scheduled with an employer.

 Whether you have a video chat or a phone call scheduled, dress professionally from head to toe.
 Consider wearing a nice button-up shirt or blouse with a blazer, and paired with slacks or a skirt.
 Dressing up can put you in a better mindset and help you make a good first impression if you’re on camera.